 The Stadtbach in Memmingen

 A walk along the Stadtbach in Memmingen is an absolute must.
-Here you will find small cosy restaurants and cafés with outside tables directly next to the stream.
+You will find small cosy restaurants and cafés with outside tables directly beside the stream.

 Once upon a time, the tanners washed their hides in the town’s stream, and other garbage was also washed away.
 Therefore, it was necessary to clean the stream once a year.
 To do the dreadful task, the men had to remove the trout from the stream with their large fishing nets.
 This fishing expedition created an opportunity to hold a big festival today known as “Fishermen’s Day”.
 The one who catches the heaviest trout becomes known as the “Fisher King” for one year.
 This festival is held annually in the town in July.